jsgoller1/c-programming-language/README.md

 - [ ] All solutions compile against C11 with `-Werror -Wall`
 - [ ] Maximum const correctness

-In some places, I have tried to avoid using concepts that may be more "correct" idomatically but hadn't been introduced in the text yet; e.g. the RPN calculator should probably store tokens in structs, but the exercise is from chapter 4, whereas structs are introduced in chapter 6.
-I assume the authors intended to challenge the reader or show the necessity of a feature before introducing it.
+Admittedly, I have cheated some in my solutions - this was not my experience with C, so I jumped around some while reading and as such used concepts that may not have been introduced yet in the text.
+The overall goal I had with this book was `write the best C I possibly can`, not `hold to the text as closely as possible`.

 ## Notes about the exercises
 See `TODO.md` for the remaining work to be done.